viraj-kabbur/user_manuals/school-admin/class-with-global-citizenship-assignment.md

 Class with Global Citizenship Assignment can be accessed by scrolling on the left bar of the dashboard and finding a tab named the same.
 Once you have clicked on the button saying Class with Global Citizenship Assignment, you will get two options.

 1. Create Class - allows you to create classes.
-2. List of Classes - shows you the list of classes that already exist (made by the teachers)
+2. List of Classes - shows you the list of classes that already exist (created by the Teacher/Professor)